 Check Your Finished Miniature Koi and Experiment With Swimming Groups

 Allow your cured polymer clay koi to cool, then carefully remove them from their baking tile or pan.
-Lay them out to check possible grouped swimming positions in order to see what kind of group you want your koi to be in once you set them in their final setting.
-As your koi are made from polymer clay, you can glue them in place in a pool and cover them with two part epoxy resin, or melted plastic 'water'like E-Z Water.
+Lay them out to check possible grouped swimming positions to see what kind of group you want your koi to be in once you set them in their final setting.
+As your koi are made from polymer clay, you can glue them in place in a pool and cover them with two-part epoxy resin, or melted plastic water-like E-Z Water.
 You can also avoid permanently encasing your koi and cover the pool with a thin piece of glass or clear acrylic or styrene, coated to make it resemble water.

 11 of 12

 Add Simulated Scales and Iridescence to Your Miniature Model Butterfly Koi

 To help your koi stand out in the model scale or dollhouse pool, you can add a bit of iridescence or glitter to their bodies to resemble the shine of scales in sunlight.
 I do this at the same time I coat their bodies with a gloss layer of acrylic finish to make them look wet, especially if I am going to leave them in open pools with a clear cover, rather than encasing them in plastic.